vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-citation/README.md

 ### Homer - Odyssey

-For _Odyssey_, the sample is almost equal, except that we use lowercase letters to number the books:
+For the _Odyssey_, the sample is almost equal, except that we use lowercase letters to number the books:

 ```json
 {